dwhall/farc/README.md

 # pq

-A hierarchical state machine + message passing + run-to-completion framework written in Python3
+A hierarchical state machine + message passing + run-to-completion framework written in Python3 using asyncio

 In other words, a cheap knock-off of QP (www.state-machine.com).